Tag: Trump

 He is believed to be the first president or president-elect who has spoken to a Taiwanese leader since 1979, when the United States severed diplomatic ties with Taiwan after its recognition of the People’s Republic of China.

 He thinks he’s been elected dictator.
-He thinks he has no need to find … Read the rest
+He thinks he has no need to find out what he should be doing, because hey, he’s the Big Cheese.

 The Office of Government Ethics has been joining Trump in the Twitter game.